MrTeeett/Atlas/README.md

 - Configure in `atlas.json`: `log_level` (`debug|info|warn|error|off`), `log_file`, `log_stdout`.
 - Admin panel: `Admin` → `Logs` (tail + download).

+Update:

+- In-app updater: `Settings` → `Update`.
+- Stable builds update to the latest GitHub Release tag.
+- Dev builds update from the `dev` tag (assets are replaced on each push to `main`).

 Daemon mode:

 - If `daemonize: true` and Atlas is started from a TTY, it detaches (no stdout spam and the shell stays usable).